discord-tickets/docs/docs/self-hosting/updating.md

 Alternatively, you can use [Watchtower](https://containrrr.dev/watchtower/) to do this automatically when an update is released, **Do not use the `latest` tag when automating updates** as major updates will break the bot.

 ## Standalone

+## HypeSrv

+Your HypeSrv installation of DiscordTickets (if done via the `Content Manager`) will automatically check for and perform updated on every (re-)start of your server.

+HypeSrv doesn't currently offer a first-party solution for backing up a database server.
+Instead, please connect to the database with an SQL Client like HeidiSQL and export your database via such a tool.

 ## Railway